 Then you can change the MySQL grant tables and use the

-are satisfied with your changes, execute mysqladmin
+with your changes, execute mysqladmin

 flush-privileges to tell the

 This enables you to begin using the new grant table contents

 If you get the following error, you may have a problem with